 - Which kind of engineering interests you the most?
 Why? - What would you need to study and learn to become that kind of engineer?

-Challenge: As you go about your day, make a list of all the things you see and use that engineers help create.
-Which kind of engineer helped create each item on your list?
+Challenge: As you go about your day, make a list of all the things you see and use that engineers had to help create.
+Which kind of engineer helped with each thing?

 Design is very important in building structures.